Column: As former Cougs like Myles Rice find new homes, they deserve our respect

 Guess what?
 Some of these decisions have less to do with basketball and more to do with quality of life.
 Rodman needed the NIL opportunities USC could provide.
 Bamba, a New York native, wanted to be closer to home, and he figured the Wildcats' prestigious program would propel him to the NBA.
 For his part, Rice is also moving much closer to home.

-Here's the thing, though: Maybe these guys do regret transferring away from Washington State.
-Maybe they saw the Cougs' magical run last season and thought, man, I could have been a part of that.
+Maybe these guys do regret transferring away from Washington State.
+Maybe they saw the Cougs' magical run last season and thought, "Man, I could have been a part of that."
 Maybe their careers would have unfolded differently if they stayed on the Palouse.
 They probably wouldn't admit it publicly, but it's possible.

 If they went back and erased that decision, they'd erase part of themselves.
 They wouldn't be who they are now if they had stayed at WSU, for better or worse, but it's part of their story now.
 We are all a product of our experiences and decisions, trying to find our place in a complicated world, and for the players who elect to transfer away, their lives will be colored by their stay in Pullman and their lives after it.
 They deserve our support, no matter how many points they're putting up.